REGULAR EYE EXAMINATIONS ARE THE BEST WAY TO DETECT GLAUCOMA.

 Lowering eye pressure is accomplished in one of two ways: by decreasing aqueous fluid production (inflow), or increasing aqueous fluid drainage (outflow).
-Methods of eye pressure reduction include: medications, glaucoma laser surgery and glaucoma surgery.
+Methods of eye pressure reduction used by our physicians in Stuart include glaucoma laser surgery and medications.

 Medications in the form of eye drops or pills, or a combination of the two can increase outflow, decrease inflow or a combination of the two.
 The prescription drugs can be eye drops or pills.
 Some patients cannot tolerate these medications, and some side effects may outweigh the benefits of the treatments.
 We helped develop a new treatment, Durysta, which is an implant that slowly releases medication in the eye.

 OUR STUART AND PORT ST. LUCIE-BASED DOCTORS FOLLOW SEVERAL DIFFERENT GLAUCOMA LASER SURGERY PROCEDURES.

 Laser trabeculoplasty stimulates the trabecular meshwork (drainage angle) to function more efficiently.
 This is an in-office procedure.
 It is relatively safe with few side effects.
 We offer two different types of laser trabeculoplasty: Argon Laser Trabeculoplasty (ALT) and Selective Laser Trabeculoplasty (SLT).